 What’s funny is as I was writing this, Scott walked in from work and wanted to talk about his day, so I had to put it aside.
 Whether you work from home or work in an office, you are bound to get a few interruptions.

 How to combat it?
 Well, if you work from home and know the kids will be home at a certain time, try to schedule the tasks that will require most of your attention and focus during the time they are not around.
 At work?
-Try wearing headphones, even if you aren’t listening to music, people are less likely to just stop and chat if you look like you are deep into work.
+Try wearing headphones, even if you aren’t listening to music, people are less likely to just stop and chat if you look like you are deep into work or you can ask your boss to get a concertina wall divider if you want to have even more privacy.
 If you work from home during the summer and your kids are a little older?
 I schedule a block of time each day where we are all responsible for working on things we need to get done.

 I’m looking at you Netflix!
 Sometimes when I work from home, I put a show on Netflix that I’ve seen before under the guise that I won’t be distracted because I’ve already seen it.
 What really ends up happening is that I have to look up because I love this particular scene in Glee with Blaine and Kurt.

 How to combat it?
 Put some music on instead if you need the background noise or put the TV on in a different room so you can still hear it but can’t see it.
 Or leave it off all together if you have that kind of willpower.